 What would happen if we stopped vaccinating?

 Until we have eliminated diseases, it is important to keep immunizing against them.
-Even if there are only a few cases of disease today, if we take away the protection given by vaccination, more and more people will be infected and will spread disease to others.
+Even if there are only a few cases of disease today, we should still vaccinate.
+The reason being, if we remove the protection vaccination gives, more and more people will be infected and will spread disease to others.
 Soon we will undo the progress we have made over the years.

 In 1974, Japan had a successful pertussis (whooping cough) vaccination program, with nearly 80% of Japanese children vaccinated.
 That year, only 393 cases of pertussis were reported in the entire country, and there were no deaths from pertussis.
-But then rumors began to spread that pertussis vaccination was no longer needed and that the vaccine was not safe, and by 1976 only 10% of infants were getting vaccinated.
-In 1979, Japan suffered a major pertussis epidemic, with more than 13,000 cases of whooping cough and 41 deaths.
+But then rumors began to spread that pertussis vaccination was no longer needed and that the vaccine was not safe.
+By 1976 only 10% of infants were getting vaccinated and in 1979, Japan suffered a major pertussis epidemic.
+That year, there was more than 13,000 cases of whooping cough and 41 deaths.
 In 1981, the government resumed pertussis vaccinations, and the number of pertussis cases dropped again.